 - Use fresh herbs – This soup is almost all about the meatballs.
 We want them as flavourful and tender as possible.
 Fresh herbs add incredible flavour to the meatballs, which in turn help flavour the broth.

-You can make this entire soup a day or two ahead.
-As with most soups, this Italian wedding soup is even better the next day.
+Make ahead: You can make this entire soup a day or two ahead.
+As with most soups, this Italian wedding soup is even better the next day so consider making a double batch of the homemade meatballs to freeze.
+This will make it a breeze to whip up this soup on a busy weeknight..
 However, if making ahead, hold back cooking the pasta until ready to serve.

-To store leftovers:ย Place any leftovers in a tight-lid container and store for up to 3 days in the refrigerator.
+To store leftovers: Place any leftovers in an airtight container and store for up to 3 days in the refrigerator.
 If possible, scoop out the pasta and store separately.

 To freeze meatballs: Broil the meatballs then allow to cool completely.
 Place cooled meatballs on a baking sheet in one layer so they aren’t touching and place in the freezer.
 Once frozen, transfer to a freezer-safe container with a tight lid.
 Freeze for up to 2 months.
 When ready to use, add frozen meatballs to broth and simmer until warmed through.